-In the Department of Literatures in English you can be assured of a rigorous, intellectually stimulating postgraduate programme and supportive instructors.
-The Department offers the MA, MPhil and PhD degrees.
-The MA is a degree by coursework and research paper, the MPhil by coursework and thesis, the thesis being the major component.
-Applicants for the MPhil who hold an MA may proceed directly to the thesis.
-Applicants for the PhD programme are normally required to register for the MPhil in the first place.
+The postgraduate programme in the Department of Literatures in English fosters a supportive, intellectual, and energizing environment.
+Degrees offered include the MA, MPhil, and PhD.
+The MA programme consists of coursework and a research paper, while the MPhil involves coursework and a thesis, with the thesis as the major component.
+Applicants for the MPhil who already hold an MA can proceed directly to the thesis.
+Applicants for the PhD programme are initially required to register for the MPhil.